+Scientists call it hypnic jerk or hypnagogic jerk.
 To better understand this phenomenon, it is necessary to understand the mechanism of sleep.

-Dream begins in a part of the brain called reticular formation, which sends signals to the spinal cord to relax the muscles and suppress stimuli.
-The jerk that you feel when you wake up does not wake you when you have already fallen asleep, because the body absorbs its own consciousness.
+The dream begins in a part of the brain called reticular formation, which sends signals to the spinal cord to relax the muscles and suppress stimuli.
+The jerk that you feel when you wake up does not wake you when you have already fallen asleep because the body absorbs its own consciousness.
 Everyone agrees with this.
 But then the scientists’ opinions differ.
-Here are 3 possible explanations of this phenomenon:

 1. The signal moved in the wrong direction

-As we have said, in science, it is termed “hypnic jerk”.
+As we have said, in science, it is termed hypnic jerk or hypnic myoclonia.
 When people experience it, the sudden change of the body position without direct support under the arms or legs can make a person believe that the experienced feeling was caused by a fall.

 2. The body is relaxed, while the brain is still working